ChadDevOps/aws-lambda-ses-forwarder/README.md

 redirects, use SES to receive email, and the included Lambda script to process it and send it on to the chosen destination.

+## Changes (Balandar)

+- Remove original email headers from S3 email.
+- Create new email and send through SES.

+There were issues where some emails were being blocked or rejected by Microsoft Teams due to incorrect headers.

 ## Limitations

 - SES only allows sending email from addresses or domains that are verified.